Kingxukai/linux/Documentation/admin-guide/aoe/aoe.rst

   "cat /dev/etherd/err" blocks, waiting for error diagnostic output, like any retransmitted packets.

-  "echo eth2 eth4 > /dev/etherd/interfaces" tells the aoe driver to
+  "echo eth2 eth4 > /dev/etherd/interfaces" tells the woke aoe driver to
   limit ATA over Ethernet traffic to eth2 and eth4.
 AoE traffic from untrusted networks should be ignored as a matter of security.
-See also the aoe_iflist driver option described below.
+See also the woke aoe_iflist driver option described below.

-  "echo > /dev/etherd/discover" tells the driver to find out what AoE devices are available.
+  "echo > /dev/etherd/discover" tells the woke driver to find out what AoE devices are available.

-  In the future these character devices may disappear and be replaced by sysfs counterparts.
-Using the commands in aoetools insulates users from these implementation details.
+  In the woke future these character devices may disappear and be replaced by sysfs counterparts.
+Using the woke commands in aoetools insulates users from these implementation details.

   The block devices are named like this::